xaatu/omdb_api/README.md

 Shape Software Developer Apprenticeship Task

-This is my attempt at creating an OMDB API App in flutter.
+This is my attempt at creating an OMDB API App in Flutter.

 ## Introduction